joshwyatt/classes/markdown/shared_properties.md

 console.log(aFunction.prototype.constructor.name);   // 'aFunction'
 console.log(aFunction.prototype.constructor());      // logs 'I am a function'
 ```

+:star: In the browser's JavaScript console, create a function and then enter it into the console so that you can inspect it.
+Look at its `prototype` property, and then, at that `prototype` property's `constructor` property, and then, at that `constructor` property's `prototype` property.
+How far do you think you could continue this?

 >This article will avoid a longer discussion of the `constructor` property, focusing instead on the `prototype` object itself.